 For those of you who don’t know, the menopause is a significant biological event that will occur in the life of every woman who experiences the menstrual cycle, and that includes women with mental health issues (Sajatovic, Rosenthal, Plax, Meyer, and Bingham, 2003).

-The menopause is the time in every woman’s life, 12 months after their last period (National Insitute of Aging), with their ovaries losing their reproductive function.
+The menopause is the time in every woman’s life, 12 months after their last period (National Insitute of Aging), with their ovaries lose their reproductive function.
 Typically, the menopause occurs between the ages of 45-55 (NHS).
 However, in some rare cases, women may experience premature menopause in their 30s or younger (Women’s Health Concern).

 Advertisements